 If you’ve considered going solar, you may want to know if it’s a wise decision.
-Not only does solar energy provide you with clean solar energy for your home, but it also helps you save on your monthly electric bill.
+You may also want to know, “How long do solar panels really last?” and many other things.
+Not only can solar energy provide you with clean solar energy for your home, but it could also help you save on your monthly electric bill.
 More independence from your utility company means you’ll be producing your own power and with the right solar company and panels, you’ll be producing power for years and years to come.

 But just how long will your solar panels last?
 And are they worth the investment?